This fact sheet talks about credit reports, how to see yours, and how to fix mistakes.

 Atlanta, GA 30348-5281

-It is best to get a copy from all 3 credit bureaus to make sure the information is accurate.
-This is important because one credit bureau may have different information than the others.
-Make sure you mark on the form, or write in your letter if you want a report from all 3 credit bureaus.
+t is best to get a copy from all 3 credit bureaus to make sure the information is accurate.
+This is important because one credit reporting company may have different information than the others.
+Make sure you mark on the form or write in your letter if you want a report from all 3 credit bureaus.

-Going through Annual Credit Report Service is usually the only way to get your credit report for free.
-The credit bureaus and many other companies advertise a “free credit report” but usually require you to sign up for a paid service first.
+Going through Annual Credit Report Service is the best way to get your credit report for free.
+The credit reporting companies offer free reports, but they also sell credit reporting products.
+It can be confusing to understand what you are asking for, and you may end up buying something you don’t need.
+Especially if the reporting company collects a credit card number as a way to verify your identity.
 Other companies also offer to help with your credit report but many of these are scams or people trying to steal your credit information.

 There are a few times when you can get your report free from the credit bureaus.
 These are described in the next section.